 Climbing is inherently risky.
 The need for safety systems beyond reproach is obvious.
 The equipment developed by the climbing industry doesn’t fail when used properly.
 But the system is passive—participants must engage.
-This dictates the need for personal responsibility to allow the sport we love to exist indoors at all.
-Our liability release’s primary purpose is to agree on this principle.
-Without this agreement, we do not allow users in our facilities.
+Thus, personal responsibility is essential for the sport we love to exist indoors at all.
+Your safety is our concern, but your responsibility.
+The primary purpose of our liability release is to establish an agreement on this principle.
+Without this agreement, we cannot allow the use of our facilities.

 Touchstone has developed guidelines of review, and rules during climbing, that we feel minimize the chance of injury to a participant.
 Our tests are not certifications or training.
 We have found the primary cause of a mistake on the part of a climber to be inattentiveness.
-Our philosophy regarding the safety protocol for climbing and belaying is to focus on principle, and not specific method—the brake hand must not leave the rope, for instance, but how you do that is somewhat up to you.
-If we can stress you, during a test, to drop your brake hand, well, chill, let us give you pointers so that you can climb safely for the day, and please appreciate that we care.
+Our philosophy regarding the safety protocol for climbing and belaying is to focus on principle, and not the specific method—the brake hand must not leave the rope, for instance, but how you do that is somewhat up to you.

 Regarding lead climbing—if climbing is risky, lead climbing is simply dangerous.
-Touchstone supports this purest form of climbing with draws on most walls, some terrain simply too hard to do anything but, and course setting that allows clipping safely.
-Lead climbing in our gyms should not be practiced by anyone but experts.
-If we pull your lead card, please realize that we’re still most likely allowing you to continue top rope climbing, and that we may be saving this most cherished aspect of our sport from elimination.
+While Touchstone supports this form of climbing by placing draws on most walls, lead climbing in our gyms should not be practiced by anyone but experts.

-Below is a summary of the criteria that we use to assess an individual’s ability to climb and belay safely.
+Below is a summary of the criteria we use to assess an individual’s ability to climb and belay safely.
 All participants must be able to satisfy these requirements to climb in our gyms.
-We are happy to remind those who need a refersher and allow them to climb for the day, and reinforce good practice.
-Please do not be disappointed if we require you to test multiple times before we issue a permanent card; we are merely attempting to create as safe an environment as we can.
+We are happy to remind those who need a refresher—allowing them to climb for the day while reinforcing good practice.
+Please do not be disappointed if we require you to test multiple times before we issue a long-term card; we are merely attempting to create as safe an environment as we can.